P0L3NARUBA/TGMacro-X/README.md

 - Some improvements for Turkish Language
 - New Icon for Program
 - Some UI Changes

+#### Technical Features

 - Upgraded to Visual Studio 2022!
 - Added .sln files.
 - It compiles very easier than original TGMacro.
+- It contains CSInputs library inside of the repository so you don't need to download from other places.

+And also have prebuilded CSInputs library inside of the repository, If you lazy to build CSInputs you can actually use prebuilded one. [or even you can build yourself from here](#compiling-csinputs)

 # How To Build